shngli/Data-Analysis-R/Titanic survival analytic prediction/Readme.md

 The original data is available from Kaggle [here](http://www.kaggle.com/c/titanic-gettingStarted/data).
-The RPub link is [here](http://rpubs.com/shngli/93031).
+The RPubs link is [here](http://rpubs.com/shngli/93031).

 Description of the dataset variables: